albanobattistella/Vermanent/README.md

 ## Support

-If you find this project useful and you want to support my work, consider giving it a ⭐ on GitHub or sharing it with others.
+If you find this project useful and you want to support my work, consider giving it a ⭐ on GitHub, sharing it with others.
+You could donate on https://buymeacoffee.com/leonardo.corsini to support the development.
+I will be grateful for any donation you want to make.

 Contributions and feedback are welcome!